freevisionsk/autoform-mcp/README.md

 The easiest way to use Autoform MCP is through our hosted version at `https://autoform.fastmcp.app/mcp` using Streamable HTTP mode.
 No installation required.

+### Getting Your API Token

+To use the Autoform API, you need a private access token:

+1. Register for **paid access** at [Slovensko.Digital Autoform](https://ekosystem.slovensko.digital/sluzby/autoform/)
+2. After registration, you'll receive your private access token

 ### Authentication

 Pass your Autoform API token using one of these methods (in priority order):